 - Help us collect other people’s experiences.

-> Attend one of these events to share your experiences and your ideas for a powerful consent decree.
-These events will be held at 6 pm each night and we will serve dinner.
+Attend one of these events to share your experiences and your ideas for a powerful consent decree.
+We will serve dinner.
 Bring a chair or blanket.

-> These are just some of many events we will hold to hear from the community.
+These are just some of many events we will hold to hear from the community.

 You can also contact the DOJ directly to tell your story.
 Call 866-432-0268 or email [email protected]